 You could sell the clothes that your children have outgrown to pay for the new clothes they need, I have done this several times in the past, I usually do this to fund a more expensive purchase like a winter coat or a new pair of shoes.

-I am so lucky that I have some lovely friends and family who pass on their kids outgrown clothes to us, make sure you spread the word that hand-me-downs are always welcome at your house, you can also check Freecycle and Freegle regularly to see if anyone is giving away children’s clothing.
+I am so lucky that I have some lovely friends and family who pass on their kids outgrown clothes to us.
+Make sure you spread the word that hand-me-downs are always welcome at your house.
+You can also check Freecycle and Freegle regularly to see if anyone is giving away children’s clothing for free.

-I keep the majority of my children’s clothes basic and only buy a few character or fun pieces when they are on sale or special offer, buy leggings and t-shirts in plain colours so you can mix and match them, basic jogging pants for little boys are much more comfortable and practical for playing in and will cost you a fraction of the price of trousers or jeans.
+I keep the majority of my children’s clothes basic.
+I only buy a few character or fun pieces when they are on sale.
+Buy leggings and t-shirts in plain colours so you can mix and match them.
+Basic jogging pants for little boys are much more comfortable and practical for playing in and will cost you a fraction of the price of trousers or jeans.

 I hope these tips will help if you are looking to save yourself some money.